rlsorkin/TurnbasedProject/README.md

 Creating PlayerModel and siloing player actions into it Created StatsPanel for quick display of object properties Migrated most styles to style sheet, some inline left for edge case

+# 0.04
+Migrating most player actions to the player model Refactoring, gonna have to mess this up pretty bad Yeah its messed up pretty bad, implemented TempGame component for experimenting Stats Panel is commented out in component
+Completely fucked.
+Transitioning between turns is fucked.
+Rebuilding.